briis/unifiprotect/README_0.10.0.md

 Before you restart Home Assistant, make sure that the stream component is enabled.
 Open `configuration.yaml` and look for *stream:*.
 If not found add `stream:` somewhere in the file and save it.

 ## Configuration
-To add *UniFi Protect* to your Home Assistant installation, go to the Integrations page inside the configuration panel, click on 'ADD INTEGRATION', find *UniFi Protect*, and add your UniFi Protect server by providing the Host IP, Port Number, Username and Password.
+To add *UniFi Protect* to your Home Assistant installation, go to the Integrations page inside the configuration panel, click on `+ ADD INTEGRATION`, find *UniFi Protect*, and add your UniFi Protect server by providing the Host IP, Port Number, Username and Password.

 **Note**: If you can't find the *UniFi Protect* integration, hard refresh your browser, when you are on the Integrations page.